Education Packages – Film

 2010 | Canada | 14 min

-This film profiles artist, activist, and teacher Louie Gong.
-Gong – who is Nooksack, Squamish, Chinese, Scottish, and French – designs shoes, T-shirts, and skateboard decks using Coast Salish artistic forms, creating a unique combination of art and attitude that tests the boundary between traditional and contemporary.
+A profile of artist, activist, and teacher Louie Gong, who designs shoes, T-shirts, and skateboard decks using Coast Salish artistic forms, testing the boundary between traditional and contemporary.

 Mémére Métisse/My Métis Grandmother